softwdevel/temperatureApi/README.md

 Readme

-use http post method to use this api http://localhost:5115/api/v1/Temp/getLatest
+use http get method to use this api http://localhost:5115/api/v1/Temp/getLatest

 Response body